exileqeq/chatgpt-binance-scalping/README.md

 # I asked chatgpt to write me an example of such a combo strategy for binance using the above indicators in python.
-Certainly, here's a Python example of the combined scalping strategy using the specified indicators:
+To which gpt chat wrote me the following:
 ```python
 import pandas as pd
 import numpy as np